This downtown eatery should feature on your Cape Town restaurant hit list.

-The industrial-modern space is cool yet cozy, elevated by a curated alternative playlist.
+The industrial-modern space is a blank canvas for the food.
 An entirely exposed kitchen lines one side of the restaurant and a street-facing window lines the other.
-In the kitchen, everything is on display – from ingredients to serveware (even the wines are visible through glass wine fridges); another nudge to the contemporary-cool design.
+In the kitchen, everything is on display – from ingredients to kitchenware (even the wines are visible through glass wine fridges).

-A leather couch paired with opposing mid-century modern dining chairs add warmth to the characterful cinder block walls, as do the delicate light fixtures.
+A leather couch paired with mid-century modern chairs adds warmth to the characterful cinder-block walls, as do the delicate light fixtures.
 Adele van Heerden’s botanical art (available for purchase) lines the walls, and a bookcase full of cookbooks, plants, and other bits and bobs serve as the central visual interest piece.

-The set-menu dinners remain unknown until you arrive at the restaurant, where the evening’s culinary journey is mapped out on a black board.
+The set-menu dinners remain unknown until you arrive, where the evening’s culinary journey is mapped out on a blackboard.

-As the age-old adage goes: We eat with our eyes, and nowhere is this more true than here.
-Each of the courses are admiringly presented on lust-worthy dinnerware alongside dainty black and copper cutlery – passionately explained when delivered by Neil, Anouchka, hostess Deanna (Neil’s wife) or your knowledgeable waiter.
+Each of the courses is admiringly presented on beautiful dinnerware alongside dainty black and copper cutlery – and passionately explained when delivered by Neil, Anouchka, hostess Deanna (Neil’s wife) or your knowledgeable waiter.

-In conjunction with the communality of the open kitchen, and the fanfare with which the dishes are presented and served.
-Dinner at Belly of the Beast is much more than a meal, it’s gastronomic experience of the highest standard.
+In conjunction with the communality of the open kitchen, and the fanfare with which the dishes are presented and served, dinner at Belly of the Beast is more than a meal, it’s a gastronomic experience.

-For R599 per person, you’re treated to a number of excellent courses, as well as bread service, a (life-changing) palette cleanser à la Anouchka, and an after-dessert delight (“a last hoorah”, as Neil calls it).
+For R550 per person for dinner, you’re treated to a number of excellent courses, as well as a bread service, a celestial palette cleanser à la Anouchka, and an after-dessert delight – “the last hoorah”, as Neil calls it.